evanrussek/MEG_Heuristics_Risk_Preferential_Information/ReadMe.md

 Preprocessed_Data: Includes for each subject, for each run, 'Adffspmeeg' spm file, which is preprocessed data (see preprocessing script for steps involved).

-Epoched_Data:
+Epoched_Data.

-Includes Localizer data, Epoched_Train_Data: Data epoched (-250 ms to 650 ms) around each stimulus onset in localizer task. and Task Data: Epoched_Task_Choice_Data: Data epoched 0 ms to 500 ms around each probability stimulus onset in decisoin making task.
+Includes Localizer data, Epoched_Train_Data: Data epoched around each stimulus onset in localizer task. and Task Data: Epoched_Task_Choice_Data: Data epoched 0 ms to 500 ms around each probability stimulus onset in decisoin making task.
 Good_channels: list of good channels for each participant (created in epoch train data script).